 Eli Asher — trumpet, slide trumpet, bugle, toys

-Along with Respect, trumpeter Eli Asher’s main musical outlet is the 18-piece electronic big band-plus-chanteuse known as Travis Sullivan’s Bjorkestra.
-In addition, he has been heard with Slavic Soul Party, Jose Gonzalez, Arthur Lewis, Alan Baylock, Brian VanArsdale, Andrew Thompson, and Hylofi.
-In 2009, he helped produce Whit Williams’ release, “Now’s the Time,” which earned 4.5 stars from Down Beat magazine.
-Eli has been a performing fellow at the Bang On A Can summer festival and works as a technical assistant to composer and electronic music pioneer Morton Subotnick.
-Having played his fair share of Hasidic Jewish weddings, he can slip into a tuxedo faster than you can say “Shlomo Carlebach.”
-Eli holds degrees from Princeton University and the Eastman School of Music.
+Along with Respect, trumpeter Eli Asher has appeared with the Bjorkestra, Asphalt Orchestra, Darcy James Argue’s Secret Society, Signal Ensemble, Slavic Soul Party!, TEEETH, Jose Gonzalez, HappyFunSmile and Hylofi.
+In addition to his duties as a performer, he produced saxophonist Whit Williams’ 2009 release, “Now’s the Time,” earning 4.5 stars from Down Beat magazine, worked as a technical assistant for electronic music pioneer Morton Subotnick, and teaches music theory at the Harlem School of the Arts.
+Having played his fair share of Hasidic Jewish weddings, he can slip into a tuxedo faster than you can say “Shlomo Carlebach!”
+Eli is a graduate of Princeton University and the Eastman School of Music.

 James Hirschfeld — trombone, EVI, tambourine, toys

 James Hirschfeld plays the alto and tenor trombones, tuba, electronic valve instrument (EVI), and auxiliary percussion in The Respect Sextet.
 He is also an active composer for the group, having written such fan favorites as “The Hinske Plow,” “Vermont,” and the ASCAP honorably-mentioned “Cartel.”
-In addition to Respect, James has performed and/or recorded with Alarm Will Sound, Darcy James Argue’s Secret Society, Ensemble Signal, Travis Sullivan’s Bjorkestra, Escort, and Andrew Durkin’s Industrial Jazz Group.
+In addition to Respect, James has performed and/or recorded with Alarm Will Sound, Darcy James Argue’s Secret Society, Travis Sullivan’s Bjorkestra, Escort, and Andrew Durkin’s Industrial Jazz Group.
 When not playing in Respect, James enjoys working with electronic music, exercising and watching baseball on his gigantic television.
-In 2011, James released an album of original music called Two Medicine.
 James holds a degree in jazz and a performer’s certificate in classical performance from the Eastman School of Music.

 Malcolm Kirby — bass